liaoxiong3x/DeepCreamPy/README.md

 No GPU required!
 Tested on Ubuntu 16.04 and Windows.
 (Tensorflow on Windows is compatible with Python 3 and not Python 2.)

-Tensorflow, Pillow, and argparse can all be installed with pip.
+Tensorflow, Pillow, argparse, and h5py can all be installed with pip.

 # Model
 Pretrained models can be downloaded from https://drive.google.com/open?id=1byrmn6wp0r27lSXcT9MC4j-RQ2R04P1Z.